 To assess the condition of your foundation, and for dependable crack repair, trust the pros at Stratum Structural Systems.

 Polyurethane injection is one of the most common and inexpensive methods used to repair cracks.
 The injected resins travel quickly through the entire thickness of the foundation, expand and fill any void in the wall.
 When it comes in contact with water, this resin quickly expands to form a tough, flexible closed-cell foam which bonds extremely well to concrete.
 When cured, it becomes an extremely effective barrier against water penetration.

 Epoxy and urethane injections are a very effective way to seal cracks without having to incur costs of other labor-intensive methods that include excavating and sealing cracks from the outside.

 Some cracks require additional structural support to provide a long-term repair.
 Some of these methods include injecting with structural epoxy resins or applying high strength carbon fiber.

 Carbon Fiber Repair

 Carbon fiber is an affordable, lightweight material that is a least 5 times stronger than steel.
-It is used in various industries including the aerospace, automotive and athletic equipment industries and of course, foundation repair.
+It is used in various industries including the aerospace, automotive and athletic equipment industries and of course, crack repair.
 It can also be used in the construction of bridges, tunnels, and parking structures.